 - Add the milk to your espresso and enjoy!

 As you can see, it is not terribly difficult to create steamed milk and espresso beverages.
 If you want to try out some different recipes, you can find a plethora of them online.
-Keep in mind that the machine needs water, no matter which type of brewing you’re doing.
+Keep in mind that the machine needs water, no matter the brew method you are using.
 Always check the water reservoir to ensure there is enough water for the machine to operate.

 What Do the Reviews Say?